Artificial inflation of traffic (AIT): What is it and how to fight it

-Fraud not only costs telcos and businesses financially, but also brings down their trustworthiness, security, and affects reputation.
+AIT not only costs telcos and businesses financially, but also brings down their trustworthiness, security, and affects reputation.
+Here is how the messaging ecosystem can fight it.

 When Elon Musk says Twitter lost $60 million a year because telcos used bot accounts to pump A2P SMS, heads were bound to turn.
 And turn they did.
 This bombshell brought to the fore a type of fraud that has immense consequences for the entire mobile and messaging ecosystem, artificial inflation of traffic (AIT).